x3yborg-jpg/WeightWise/esp32-firebase-example.md

 // --- STATE VARIABLES ---
 unsigned long sendDataPrevMillis = 0;
-// Note: The web dashboard checks for a new heartbeat every 30 minutes.
+// Note: The web dashboard checks for a new IsON value every 30 minutes.
-// You can send data more frequently if needed (e.g., every 5-10 seconds),
+// You should send data more frequently (e.g., every 5-10 seconds) to keep
-// but the "online" status on the dashboard will only timeout after 30 minutes
-// of inactivity.
-unsigned long SEND_INTERVAL = 5000; // Send data every 5 seconds
+// the weight and level values fresh. unsigned long SEND_INTERVAL = 5000; // Send data every 5 seconds